cfangmeier/matplotboard/README.md

 Both `render`, and `generate_report` take a dictionary as their first argument.
-The dictionary keys are strings that are interpreted as the individual figure names, and the the dictionary values the plots we want to generate (note that the function must be called, even if there are no arguments).
+The dictionary keys are strings that are interpreted as the individual figure names, and the dictionary values are the plots we want to generate.
+Note that the function is called before inserting it into the dictionary.
+Due to the modification of the original function by the decorator, this doesn't actually call the function yet, but bundles the function and any arguments together into a `Figure` object which it then returns for later processing by `matplotboard`.

 By writing plotting functions with arguments, a single function can be reused to make many different plots.
 For example, you may have a dataset that is